gilleshenrard/ITLg_POO/README.md

 - Values sent to the database are now accurate
 - Start date and time of each game is now saved in the DB
 - Games duration timing is now saved in the DB
+- The scores button in the menu now shows a new window with all rows (also in the console)
+- The DB window is now modal

 ---
 ### 5. Known issues